tylerlong/sample-code-generator/samples.md

 {
   "properties": {
     "type": {
+      "in": "formData",
       "type": "string",
-      "description": "Type of a greeting",
+      "description": "Type of a greeting, specifying the case when the greeting is played.", "enum": [
-      "enum": [
         "Company",
         "StartRecording",
         "StopRecording",
         "AutomaticRecording"
-      ]
+      ],
+      "required": true
     },
     "answeringRule": {
-      "description": "Information on an answering rule that the greeting is applied to", "properties": {
+      "in": "formData",
+      "properties": {
         "id": {
-          "type": "string",
+          "type": "string"
-          "description": "Internal identifier of an answering rule" }
         }
-    },
-    "language": {
-      "description": "Information on a greeting language.
-Supported for types 'StopRecording', 'StartRecording', 'AutomaticRecording'", "properties": {
-        "id": {
-          "type": "string",
-          "description": "Internal identifier of a greeting language" }
       }
     }